-Under the Companies Act, a public limited Under Delaware law, a corporation must have at company must have at least two directors least one director and the number of directors shall and the number of directors may be fixed be fixed by or in the manner provided in the by or in the manner provided in a bylaws. company's articles of association.
+Under the Companies Act, a public Under Delaware law, a corporation must limited company must have at least have at least one director and the number two directors and the number of of directors shall be fixed by or in the directors may be fixed by or in the manner provided in the bylaws. manner provided in a company's articles of association.